Learn the basics

 Adding a new locale

-To add a new locale, you can simply duplicate the default strings.i18n.json
+To add a new locale, you can simply duplicate the default en.i18n.json

 .